MobileProto16/Mobile-Proto-16/deepdive1/README.md

 ## What types of tests do I run for Android?
 In Android, there are typically two types of tests:

 * **Local tests**: These are unit tests that run on your local machine only.
 These are good for tests that don't have any dependencies on the Android framework or dependencies that can be filled using mock objects.
-Basically, if you're writing something that isn't Android specific (like our Fibonnaci test above) you'd put them here.
+Basically, if you're writing something that isn't Android specific (like our Fibonacci test above) you'd put them here.
 These tests should be located under `module-name/src/test/java/`.

 * **Instrumented tests**: These are unit tests that run on an Android device.
 This approach is good for unit tests that use Android dependencies and can't easily be filled with mock objects.
 These tests should be located under `module-name/src/androidTest/java`.
 Since instrumented tests are built into an APK separate from your app APK, they need their own `AndroidManifest.xml` file.
 Gradle will automatically generate this, so it may not initially be visible.